kshitizShri929/Documents/http.md

 - **Status Code**: A three-digit code indicating the result of the request.
 - **Reason Phrase**: A textual description of the status code.

-Example:

 ### 3.3 Headers
 HTTP headers provide additional context about the request or response.
 Headers are key-value pairs separated by a colon.
 Common headers include:
 - **Request Headers**: Accept, User-Agent, Host, etc.
-- **Response Headers**: Content-Type, Content-Length, Set-Cookie, etc.
+- **Response Headers**: Content-Type, Content-Length, Set-Cookie, etc

-Example:

 ## 4. HTTP Methods